coraliegrobel/ada-2021-project-sv4ever/README.md

 ## Proposed timelize

 Upcoming steps in milestone 3:
+- Remove non-English quotations
-- optimization of the classsifier (increase the number of features)
+- Optimization of the classifier (increase the number of features)
-- analyse differences between professions
+- Analyse differences between professions using the 6 years' datasets
+- Analyse a possible cultural influence using the 6 years' datasets
-- analyse a possible change from 2015 to 2020
+- Analyse a possible change from 2015 to 2020 (using the 6 years' datasets)
-- analyse the differences within/between nationality, culture/tradition, and/or education

 ## Organization with the team

+All the members of the team worked all all "Method" steps.
+Still, these are the main steps that each time member worked on:

 - Coralie Grobel: 1, 3
 - Assia Ouanaya: 2, 4
 - Clement Chaffard: 1
 - Fannie Kerff: 3, 4

-## Questions for Tas (optional)